minershive/hiveos-asic/README.md

 - More control of overclocking and adjustment to voltage.
 - Auto-tune to optimize overclocking almost automagically.

 It's a *custom firmware* that does replace the stock one.
-Supports only selected models: **Antminer S17, S17 Pro, S9, S9i, S9j and T9+**.
-Hiveon Firmware for other ASIC models like S9k/S9SE/T17 are coming soon, so stay tuned!
+Supports only selected models: **Antminer L3+, L3++, S10 (S9 Dual), S17, S17+, S17E, S17 Pro, T17, T17+, T17E, S9, S9i, S9j and T9+**.
+Hiveon Firmware for other ASIC models like S9k/S9SE are coming soon, so stay tuned!

 Find out more: [Download](https://hiveos.farm/asic), [FAQ](https://hiveos.farm/hiveon-asic-firmware-general-asic_faq), [Step-by-step installation manual for S17/S17 Pro](https://medium.com/hiveon/hiveon-asic-firmware-installation-guide-s17-s17-pro-1d45a5d59a06)